On the topology of random complexes built over stationary point processes: Subgraph and component counts in random geometric graphs

 \subsection{Variance bounds for the sparse and thermodynamic regimes}

 The crux of the second moment bounds lies in the fact that, up to constants, variances are essentially bounded above (below) by expectations for negatively associated (associated) point processes.
-(It is simple to check that $\VAR{.} = \Theta(\EXP{.})$ for the Poisson process, which is both negatively associated and associated (cf.\ \cite[Chapter 3]{Penrose03}).)
-We, however, shall need to extend these inequalities to graph variables, and this is the content of this section. \begin{theorem}[Covariance bounds in sparse regime] Let $\Gamma$ and $\Gamma_0$ be two feasible connected graphs on $k$ and $l$ ($k \geq l\geq 2$) vertices, respectively, for a stationary point process $\Phi$ with almost everywhere continuous joint densities.
-Let $\Phi$ satisfy the assumptions of Theorem \ref{prop:exp_sub_gr_sp} and assume that the $f^j$ and $g^j_{\rho} $ exist for all $j \leq k+l$.
-Further, let $r_n \to 0$ and $\mu_0(\Phi,\Gamma) > 0$. \begin{enumerate} \item If $\Phi$ is $\alpha$-negatively associated, then
+[It is simple to check that $\mathsf {Var} (\cdot ) = \Theta(\mathbb{E} \{\cdot \} )$ for the Poisson process, which is both negatively associated and associated; cf. \cite{Penrose03}, Chapter~3.]
+We, however, shall need to extend these inequalities to graph variables, and this is the content of this section.

+\begin{theorem}[(Covariance bounds in sparse regime)] Let $\Gamma$ and $\Gamma_0$ be two feasible connected graphs on $k$ and $l$ ($k \geq l\geq2$) vertices, respectively, for a stationary point process $\Phi$ with almost everywhere continuous joint densities.
+Let $\Phi$ satisfy the assumptions of Theorem~\ref{propexpsubgrsp} and assume that the $f^j$ and $g^j_{\rho} $ exist for all $j \leq k+l$.
+Further, let $r_n \to0$ and $\mu_0(\Phi,\Gamma) > 0$. \begin{longlist}[(2)] \item[(1)] If $\Phi$ is $\alpha$-negatively associated, then